NCERT Solutions For Class 10 Civics Chapter 7 Outcomes of Democracy. Question and Answer.

 Answer:

-information about the government and its functioning.
-Thus Democracy produces
+the government and its functioning.
+Thus Democracy produces an accountable

 (b) A Democratic government is formed by the elected representatives of the people, such as government, tries its best to solve the problem of the public.
 So policies and programs are made accordingly.